Kwabena-Kobiri/UmojaHack/README.md

 # UmojaHack
-Tkinter GUI for collecting data parameters for analysis to predict fire hotspot areas
+Tkinter GUI for collecting data parameters for analysis to predict fire hotspot areas using the RandomForestClassifier Model from sklearn